Top Pick: Baskerville UltraCHECK LATEST PRICE →

 Accompanying comfort is the concept of freedom of movement.
 While a muzzle is necessarily going to stop your dog from opening its mouth wide enough to bite, there are many muzzles that provide a dog with plenty of room to do other things.
 As a rule, more room means more chances for accidents but more comfort for your dog.
 Adjustable straps can help ensure a snug and quick fit on your dog’s snout.

 Even if you want to make absolutely sure your pet can’t move his or her jaw too much and start barking or turning your furniture into a chew toy, it’s a good idea to make sure that you give the dog enough room to pant – especially if they run around in the yard.
-If you are planning on keeping the muzzle on the dog for more than a few minutes at a time, providing enough room for the dog to eat and drink is a must.
-You definitely need to restrict the dog’s movement or let them stay in their crate, but having a little room can make wearing the muzzle less of a hassle for your dog.
+If you are planning on keeping the muzzle on your dog for more than a few minutes at a time, providing enough room for the dog to eat and drink is a must.
+You definitely need to restrict the dog’s movement, but having a little room can make wearing the muzzle less of a hassle for your dog.
+Otherwise, you’ll want to consider an alternative such as putting them in the best dog crate you can find while they eat.